 Why Quality is More Important Than Quantity

-It is much better to have ten amazing images than 50 “okay” drawings.
+It is much better to have ten amazing tattoo designs than 50 “okay” drawings.

 How to Put images Together in a Quality Portfolio

-To create a portfolio that gets you an apprenticeship, you need to plan out your pieces before you draw them.
+To create a portfolio that gets you a tattoo apprenticeship, you need to plan out your pieces before you draw them.
 Do not cut out a bunch of drawings and paste them together on a page.
 This “scrapbook” look is unprofessional.

 Every piece of artwork should have its own piece of paper and its own page in your portfolio.
-The only exception is if you have multiple flash drawings on the same page.
+The only exception is if you have multiple flash tattoo designs on the same page.

 Pro Tip: Visible Effort